mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part I Setters/readme.md

     if (count($newVertices < 3)) {
        throw new
          Exception(
-           'Cannot create a polygon with less than 3 vertices');
+           'Can\'t create a polygon with less than 3 vertices');
     }
     $this->vertices = $newVertices;
     }